Tracking Your Reader's Journey

 Implementing the Progress Bar

-Progress Bar component that makes it perfect for this use case.
+Progress Bar component that made it perfect for this use case.

 head: [